Kartm/sportradar-coding-exercise/README.md

 # How to test endpoints
 I recommend using WebStorm which has support for `.http` files.
 In the `http` directory there's a file you can use to send requests.

+Otherwise you can use any HTTP client (e.g. Postman) to send relevant requests.

 # Further considerations
 I had to cut some corners due to lack of time.
 Please be aware that: